RobotLocomotion/drake-iiwa-driver/README.md

 local C++ application communicating with the cabinet using the FRI protocol.

+The KUKA control cabinet has two network interfaces which are configured with static IP addresses.
+Both will need to be connected to communicate with the arm.

+ * X66: 172.31.1.147/16 -- This interface is used by Sunrise Workbench to load new software onto the controller.
+ * KONI: 192.170.10.2/24 -- This is the interface which FRI clients communicate over.
+That's not in the reserved IP space, so it could potentially cause a conflict if you happen to want to contact a host in that subnet.

 ## Sunrise Workbench

 Provisioning the IIWA arm must be done from Sunrise Workbench.

+The computer running Sunrise Workbench must be configured with an address which can communicate with 172.13.1.47/16, and which is connected to the X66 port.

 TODO(sam.creasey) Can I just zip up a project/workspace?